-Got some leftover foam?
+Do you have some leftover foam?
 Then don’t throw it out, as it can serve as the perfect solution for stopping your office chair from rolling around.
 Yes, many people have found success using simple shaped blocks of foam to stop their office chairs from rolling randomly.

 Cut out a foam block (preferably in a square or rectangular shape).
 Make sure that the foam isn’t too thin; otherwise, it won’t effectively serve the purpose.
 And if the foam is too thick, it will stop the chair from moving altogether.